MoshiRAG: Asynchronous Knowledge Retrieval for Full-Duplex Speech Language Models¶

 Highlights & Insights¶

-- Redefines "keyword delay" from a criticized latency metric into a "usable time budget"—this perspective shift is the soul of the work, exploiting a gap everyone sees but no one uses.
+- Redefining "keyword delay" from a negative latency metric into a "usable time budget" is the core innovation of this work.

 Limitations & Future Work¶